-This agreement supersedes the MOA between the PPACG and the CDOT dated May 30, 2018.
+This agreement supersedes the MOA between PPACG and the CDOT dated July 14, 2006 and the MOA between PPACG and the City dated September 8, 2010.

-H. Dispute Resolution
+H. DISPUTE RESOLUTION

 The parties to this MOA, along with FHWA and FTA staff, will make every attempt to resolve differences at the lowest staff level possible and in a timely manner.
-Differences not resolved at the staff level will be addressed at the executive director level.
-Policy issues not settled at the executive director level will be taken to the PPACG BOD and the Colorado Transportation Commission for resolution.
+Differences not resolved at the staff level will be addressed at the Executive Director level.
+Policy issues not settled at the Executive Director level will be taken to the PPACG Board of Directors and the Colorado Transportation Commission for resolution.